Second Hungarian Republic: Soviet control

 In October 1947, Rákosi gave the leaders of the non-Communist parties an ultimatum: cooperate with a new, Communist-dominated coalition government or go into exile.
 The Social Democratic Party effectively ceased to exist as an independent organization, and Independent Smallholders' Party secretary Béla Kovács was arrested and sent to Siberia.
 Other opposition leaders such as Anna Kéthly, Ferenc Nagy and István Szabó were imprisoned or sent into exile.

-The Republic of Hungary effectively ended in June 1948, when the Social Democrats were forced to merge with the Communists to form the Hungarian Working People's Party.
+The Republic of Hungary effectively ended in June 1948, when the Social Democrats were forced to merge with the Communists to form the Hungarian Working People's Party (MDP).
 However, the few independent-minded Social Democrats still left in the party were pushed out in short order.
 For all intents and purposes, this left the MDP as the MKP under a new name.
 In August, Tildy was forced out as president in favour of Social Democrat-turned-Communist Árpád Szakasits.
 That December, Dinnyés was replaced as leader of the Smallholders and prime minister by the openly pro-Communist István Dobi.
 At the 1949 elections, voters were presented with a single list from the Communist-controlled Independent People's Front, which carried 95 percent of the vote.
 By this time, fellow travelers had taken over the other parties and turned them into loyal partners of the Communists.

 On 18 August 1949, the Parliament passed Hungary's first written constitution (1949/XX.) – a near-carbon copy of the 1936 constitution of the Soviet Union.
-The name of the country became the People's Republic of Hungary, "the country of the workers and peasants" where "every authority is held by the working people".
+The name of the country became the People's Republic of Hungary, a "country of workers and peasants" where "every authority is held by the working people".
 Socialism was declared as the main goal of the nation.
 A new coat of arms was adopted with Communist symbols, such as the red star, a hammer, and an ear of wheat.